 Northfield Hospital - One of Minnesota’s newest hospitals

-FiftyNorth - Enabling active, meaningful & healthy lives for seniors
+FiftyNorth - A center enabling active, meaningful & healthy lives for seniors

 Carleton College - Academic excellence for 145 years

 St. Olaf College - Liberal arts with a faith tradition and a global perspective

 Cannon Valley Elder Collegium - High quality academic experiences for seniors